needle-mirror/com.unity.xr.windowsmr/Documentation~/com.unity.xr.windowsmr.md

 This package provides an XR SDK implementation of _Windows Mixed Reality_ support for Unity.

+# Supported rendering modes

+Windows Mixed Reality supports only one rendering mode for XR SDK: Single Pass Instancing (SPI).
+This is a limitation of the current underlying Windows API.
+Supporting any other rendering mode requires generating intermediate textures and blit-ing those textures to the current SPI buffers, introducing very expensive intermediate copy operations.
+For this reason, there is no means for changing rendering mode for the XR SDK Windows MR plug-in.

 # Supported XR SDK Subsystems

 Please see the [XR SDK documentation](https://github.cds.internal.unity3d.com/unity/xr.sdk) for information on all subsystems implemented here.